Tories retain Welwyn Hatfield control

 Labour retained control in Stevenage but lost three seats.

-Elections took place in St Albans, Broxbourne, Welwyn Hatfield, Stevenage, Three Rivers, North Herts and Watford which also had a mayoral election - four council's results are in so far.
+Elections took place in St Albans, Broxbourne, Welwyn Hatfield, Stevenage, Three Rivers, North Herts and Watford, which also had a mayoral election.

 In St Albans, where the Tories have controlled the council since 2015, the party lost a seat to the Lib Dems, which also took a seat from Labour.

-The Conservatives now have 30 seats, Labour have six and the Lib Dems have 19, with two independents and one Green councillor.
+The Conservatives now have 30 seats, Labour has six and the Lib Dems have 19, with two independents and one Green councillor.

 No UKIP representation